where is gpsd located (galaxy s3)?

 Finally removed it as it is not my main concern with replicant to have gps working.

 Let me know if you are able to run a gps application.

 Hopes this helps.

-external gps receiver - Added by name1 name2 almost 3 years ago
+external gps receiver - Added by name1 name2 about 3 years ago

 concerning the use of an external bluetooth gps receiver:

 worked for me (without gpsd / galaxy s2)